dawnwallet/dawn-key-management/README.md

 ```

 ### Account
-`EthereumAccount` object is used to perform crypto operations over the encrypted wallet.
-In order to have fully access of its capabilities, the address injected should have been encrypted before.
+The `EthereumAccount` object is used to perform crypto operations over the encrypted wallet.
+In order to have full access to its capabilities, the injected address should have been previously encrypted.

 #### Representation
 Create a new instance by injecting the `EthereumAddress`.